top of page

 • 4 min read

-Every year, healthcare activities generate vast amounts of medical waste, with approximately 15% classified as hazardous due to their infectious, toxic, or radioactive nature.
+Every year, healthcare activities generate vast amounts of medical waste.
+Approximately 15% of this waste is classified as hazardous due to its infectious, toxic, or radioactive nature.
 Improper handling of this waste can lead to serious health risks, environmental contamination, and the spread of infectious diseases.
 Recognizing these dangers, New Mexico has developed a comprehensive regulatory framework to ensure that medical waste is managed safely and responsibly from the point of generation through final disposal.

 Understanding Medical Waste in New Mexico

-Medical waste in New Mexico is classified as regulated medical waste or infectious waste and includes a broad range of materials such as:
+Medical waste in New Mexico is classified as regulated medical waste or infectious waste.
+This category includes a broad range of materials, such as:

 • Human blood, blood products, and body fluids